History of geography

-The history of geography includes many histories of geography which have differed over time and between different cultural and political groups.
+The History of geography includes many histories of geography which have differed over time and between different cultural and political groups.
 In more recent developments, geography has become a distinct academic discipline.
 'Geography' derives from the Greek γεωγραφία – geographia, literally "Earth-writing", that is, description or writing about the Earth.
 The first person to use the word geography was Eratosthenes (276–194 BC).
-However, there is evidence for recognizable practices of geography, such as cartography (map-making), prior to the use of the term.
+However, there is evidence for recognizable practices of geography, such as cartography, prior to the use of the term.

 Egypt

 The known world of Ancient Egypt saw the Nile as the center, and the world as based upon "the" river.
-Various oases were known to the east and west, and were considered locations of various gods (e.g. Siwa, for Amon).
+Various oasis were known to the east and west, and were considered locations of various gods (e.g. Siwa, for Amon).
 To the South lay the Kushitic region, known as far as the 4th cataract.
 Punt was a region south along the shores of the Red Sea.
 Various Asiatic peoples were known as Retenu, Kanaan, Que, Harranu, or Khatti (Hittites).
 At various times especially in the Late Bronze Age Egyptians had diplomatic and trade relationships with Babylonia and Elam.
 The Mediterranean was called "the Great Green" and was believed to be part of a world encircling ocean.
 Europe was unknown although may have become part of the Egyptian world view in Phoenician times.
 To the west of Asia lay the realms of Keftiu, possibly Crete, and Mycenae (thought to be part of a chain of islands, that joined Cyprus, Crete, Sicily and later perhaps Sardinia, Corsica and the Balearics to Africa).